ishanvyas22/cakephp-inertiajs/README.md

     bin/cake asset_mix generate inertia-vue
     ```

     **Note:** In order to use Inertia.js, you will need any one of [Client-side adapters](https://inertiajs.com/client-side-setup).
-This plugin leverages [AssetMix plugin](https://github.com/ishanvyas22/asset-mix/tree/cake3) so you don't have to install all the client side dependencies one by one.
+This plugin leverages [AssetMix plugin](https://github.com/ishanvyas22/asset-mix/tree/cake3) so you don't have to install all the front-end dependencies one by one.
 Instead you can directly generate scaffolding(using above command) to quickly get started.

 4. Load AssetMix helper from the plugin into your `AppView.php` file: